fahrulpens/declarative-ui-smells-dataset/README.md

 These metrics were retained from the dataset construction process and are included to support further analysis of structural and behavior-related characteristics associated with declarative UI code smells.

-> Detailed definitions of each metric will be provided in `docs/data_schema.md`.
+> Detailed definitions of each metric are provided in `docs/data_schema.md`.

 ---